Dale Earnhardt Jr.: 2015

-At Charlotte, Earnhardt Jr was battling for a position inside the top 10 when he made contact Carl Edwards and hit the wall ending up 29th.
-At Kansas, Earnhardt Jr had to pit for a loose wheel under green and ended up finishing 21st, 2 laps down.
+At Charlotte, Earnhardt Jr was battling for a position inside the top ten when he made contact with Carl Edwards and hit the wall, ending up 29th.
+At Kansas, Earnhardt Jr had to pit for a loose wheel under green and ended up finishing 21st, two laps down.
 Heading into Talladega, he basically needed to win to advance.
-He led 61 laps, but he slid his tires coming onto pit road and ended up having to take 2 tires instead of fuel only while others were taking fuel only.
-He ended up on the front row, heading into the only GWC.
-But a wreck behind him ended up cutting it short and he ended up 2nd upon a review, eliminating him from the championship.
-At Martinsville, the week after he was eliminated from Chase Contention, he was strong all race taking home a 4th-place finish at the track.
-At Texas the following week Earnhardt recovered from an early spin to finish 6th.
-Earnhardt Jr. managed to get his 3rd victory of the season at Phoenix, after the race was called for rain.
-At the season finale at Homestead Earnhardt crashed early in the race, winding up 40th.
+He led 61 laps, but he slid his tires coming onto pit road and ended up having to take two tires instead of fuel only, while others were taking fuel only.
+He ended up in the front row, heading into the only GWC.
+But a wreck behind him ended up cutting it short, and he ended up second upon a review, eliminating him from the championship.
+At Martinsville, the week after he was eliminated from Chase Contention, he was strong all race, taking home a 4th-place finish at the track.
+At Texas the following week, Earnhardt recovered from an early spin to finish 6th.
+Earnhardt Jr. managed to get his third victory of the season at Phoenix, after the race was called for rain.
+At the season finale at Homestead, Earnhardt crashed early in the race, finishing fortieth.
 For the 13th consecutive year, Earnhardt won the NMPA Most Popular Driver Award.